 Inspiration: US-based fabric and craft retailer Joann has undergone an omnichannel transformation in response to the pandemic.
 This includes leveraging geofencing technology to power its low-touch curbside pickup option, which automatically notifies Joann employees when a customer has arrived to collect their order.

 Applying an industry lens to the process of environmental scanning helps organizations direct their focus and resources more optimally.
-And by gaining an understanding of the technological developments and trends that may present future opportunities in their industry, organizations can equip themselves with the innovation intelligence needed to take decisive, strategic action and, ultimately, gain a competitive advantage.
+And by gaining an understanding of technological trends and developments that may present future opportunities in their industry, organizations can equip themselves with the innovation intelligence needed to take decisive, strategic action and, ultimately, gain a competitive advantage.

 Want more?
 Download our Where to Play: Game-Changing Technologies for Retail report to read more about how these forces are influencing the landscape of technologies in the industry.
 Embark on your organization’s technology scouting by exploring the technologies that hold the most potential for impactful innovation in the industry.